ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ~~~

-The final.put file contains all the characteristics of the alignment.
+The final.out file contains all the characteristics of the alignment.

 ~~~
 $ less ERR1406259Log.final.out